Hieromon/AutoConnect/mkdocs/faq.md

 ### 4. Reports the issue to AutoConnect repository on Github

 If you can not solve AutoConnect problems please report to [Issues](https://github.com/Hieromon/AutoConnect/issues).
 And please make your question comprehensively, not a statement.
-Include all relevant information as follows.
+Include all relevant information to start the problem diagnostics as follows:

-- Hardware module
+* [x] Hardware module
-- Arduino core Version (including the upstream tag ID.)
+* [x] Arduino core version (Including the upstream tag ID.)
-- Operating System which you use
+* [x] Operating System which you use
-- lwIP variant
+* [x] lwIP variant
-- Problem description
+* [x] Problem description
-- If you have a STACK DUMP decoded result with formatted by the code block tag
+* [x] If you have a STACK DUMP decoded result with formatted by the code block tag
-- The sketch code with formatted by the code block tag
+* [x] The sketch code with formatted by the code block tag (Reduce to the reproducible minimum code for the problem)
-- Debug messages output
+* [x] Debug messages output